Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: VQA360 : A Practical Evaluation Dataset

 \subsection{Instance Tags}

 Using the dataset mentioned above only allows us to differentiate based on task types.
 But there are more ways in which a practical application can be classified.
-In order to achieve a multi-dimensional comparison that can be helpful for users, we also classify our experimental dataset in two more aspects - application domains, and knowledge types.
+To enable that, we also classify \texttt{VQA360} in two more aspects - application domains, and knowledge types.
 This is inspired from a recent work~\cite{lm_eval}, but adapted to suit this task.
-Application domain is the field a task belongs to, like History, Science, Sports, etc., and the knowledge type is a specific type of knowledge required, like Geographical, Common sense, etc. Both of them are different factors.
-For example, one can show a crest of a Football team, and ask where is the home stadium of this team located.
-This is a Sports domain question, but requires a Visual and Geographical Knowledge.
-Thus, both aspects are necessary.
+The application domain is the field a task belongs to, such as history, science, sports, etc., and the knowledge type is a specific type of knowledge required, such as geographic, common sense, etc.

-Our initial set of tags are crafted manually, with an aim to achieve a broad spectrum of application domains, and reasoning types.
+Our initial set of tags is crafted manually, with an aim to achieve a broad spectrum of application domains and reasoning types.
 They are specified in Table~\ref{tab:valid_aspects}, and cover a wide range of domains and knowledge types.
-We tag each of our task instances in the dataset with one or more application domains and knowledge types using the method outlined in Figure~\ref{fig:tag_generation_example} and discussed below.
+We tag each of our task instances in the dataset with one or more application domains and knowledge types using the method described in Figure~\ref{fig:tag_generation_example} and discussed in the following.